danielcornock/danielcornock.co.uk/_posts/2020-05-22-angular-pipes.md

 {% endraw %}

-In the logic for the pipe, we can accept multiple parameters by adding them manually:
+In the logic for the pipe, we can accept multiple parameters by adding each one to the arguments of our `transform` method.

 ##### extension-builder.pipe.ts